manulorente/linux-foundation-lfs101/README.md

 Linux uses groups for organizing users.
 Groups are collections of accounts with certain shared permissions; they are used to establish a set of users who have common interests for the purposes of access rights, privileges, and security considerations.
 Access rights to files (and devices) are granted on the basis of the user and the group they belong to.

-Control of group membership is administered through the /etc/group file, which shows the list of groups and their members.
+Control of group membership is administered through the `/etc/group` file, which shows the list of groups and their members.
 By default, every user belongs to a default (primary) group.
 When a user logs in, the group membership is set for their primary group, and all the members enjoy the same level of access and privilege.
 Permissions on various files and directories can be modified at the group level.

 Users also have one or more group IDs (gid), including a default one that is the same as the user ID.
-These numbers are associated with names through the files /etc/passwd and /etc/group.
+These numbers are associated with names through the files `/etc/passwd` and `/etc/group`.

-For example, /etc/passwd might contain john:x:1002:1002:John Garfield:/home/john:/bin/bash, and /etc/group might contain john:x:1002.
+For example, `/etc/passwd` might contain `john:x:1002:1002:John Garfield:/home/john:/bin/bash`, and `/etc/group might contain john:x:1002`.

 ![Groups](images/etc-group-passwd.png)

 Distributions have straightforward graphical interfaces for creating and removing users and groups and manipulating group membership.
-However, it is often useful to do it from the command line or from within shell scripts.
+However, it is often useful to do it from the command `line` or from within shell scripts.
 Only the root user can add and remove users and groups.

-Adding a new user is done with useradd and removing an existing user is done with userdel.
-In the simplest form, an account for the new user bjmoose would be done with:
+Adding a new user is done with `useradd` and removing an existing user is done with `userdel`.
+In the simplest form, an account for the new user `bjmoose` would be done with:

 ```bash
 sudo useradd bjmoose
 ```

-which, by default, sets the home directory to /home/bjmoose, populates it with some basic files (copied from /etc/skel) and adds a line to /etc/passwd such as:
+which, by default, sets the home directory to `/home/bjmoose`, populates it with some basic files (copied from `/etc/skel`) and adds a line to `/etc/passwd` such as:

 ```bash
 bjmoose:x:1001:1001::/home/bjmoose:/bin/bash
 ```

-and sets the default shell to /bin/bash.
-Removing a user account is as easy as typing userdel bjmoose.
-However, this will leave the /home/bjmoose directory intact.
+and sets the default shell to `/bin/bash`.
+Removing a user account is as easy as typing `userdel bjmoose`.
+However, this will leave the `/home/bjmoose` directory intact.
 This might be useful if it is a temporary inactivation.
-To remove the home directory while removing the account one needs to use the -r option to userdel.
+To remove the home directory while removing the account one needs to use the `-r` option to userdel.

-Typing id with no argument gives information about the current user, as in:
+Typing `id` with no argument gives information about the current user, as in:

 ```bash
 $ id